 All the pro chefs on TV have KitchenAids.
 KitchenAid makes a gorgeous, photogenic machine, no doubt about that.
 By implication we’re to believe that KitchenAid makes the most durable machine since pros use it and presumably they use theirs every day.
 But is it the most durable really?
 Let me tell you my personal experience.

-.
+I received a KitchenAid Classic mixer as a wedding present almost 20 years ago.
+It was a beautiful machine and I was in love, with both my husband and the mixer ;-).
 I made bread fairly often back then, but never used the KitchenAid for this.
 The one or two times I tried I found the capacity to be too small and the machine seemed strained.
 It also didn’t mix/knead the dough all that well so I continued to knead dough by hand.
 As time went on and I found decent bread made locally I gave up on this too.
 So the KitchenAid was used lightly, just a few times a year really.
 This went on for about 12 years.
 The KitchenAid was going strong as far as I was concerned.
 It was a great machine for light intermittent use.

 Then as my interest in real food grew and my use of the KitchenAid went up I immediately started having trouble with it.
 It started making a strange grinding noise.
 The casing got very hot.
 So I did a little investigation and found that there is trail of broken KitchenAids and broken hearts all over the internet.
 I called KitchenAid with my issue, but they couldn’t hook me up with an affordable repair.
 The repair suggested was pretty close to the value of the machine.
 And I felt pretty sure that the use I was giving it would create the need for another repair not to long down the road.
 Thus ended my love affair with modern KitchenAids.
 There are many happy KitchenAid owners out there I know, I used to be one.
 But I can’t help but wonder if the reason for the happiness is that the machine is never really stressed.
 My machine was great for cakes and small cookie batches but couldn’t be trusted to handle heavy doughs at all.
 With KitchenAids reputation I had expected a lot from this mixer.
 I’d expected 20 years of heavy use just like the old Hobart KitchenAids used to give.
 What I got was about 12 years of extremely light use … I’d say I ran it somewhere around 70-100 times total.